C2T3/Quantum/Shor's Algorithm/README.md

 └───requirements.txt
 ```

 The folder `documentation` contains many other folders.
-First, `circuits` has some LaTex code that was used to build quantum circuits with Quantikz.
-Finally, `shor` and `complements` both contain LaTex code that describes the theoretical approach for Shor's algorithm.
+First, `circuits` has some LaTeX code that was used to build quantum circuits with Quantikz.
+Finally, `shor` and `complements` both contain LaTeX code that describes the theoretical approach for Shor's algorithm.
 For the moment, this documentation is only written in French.

 The folder `src` contains all the code we have written for Shor's algorithm.
 There are some notebooks in the folder `notebooks`, some Python files that together implement Shor's algorithm in `shors_algorithm` and material to test the implementation in `experiments`.
 The header of each Python file has a description of what it does.